 We took a look at the best thin-neck acoustic guitars of 2022.
 Not only are these guitars great value for your money, but they are also quite slim and comfortable to play

-Thin neck acoustic-electric guitars also make a fantastic gift if you are thinking of getting a guitar for kids in the near future.
+Thin-neck acoustic-electric guitars also make a fantastic gift if you are thinking of getting a guitar for kids in the near future.
+If you’re thinking about learning some bass songs, you can check out our list of the easiest bass songs to learn – you can play them on guitar as well!

 Frequently Asked Questions